 - a.
-Settles on fair territory between home plate and first or third bases; b.
-Bounds past first or third base on or over fair territory; - c.
-Touches first, second, or third base, or that first falls on fair territory on or beyond first or third base, including the foul pole; - d.
+Settles on fair ground between home plate and first base or between home plate and third base; - b.
+Is on or over fair ground when bounding to the outfield past first or third base; - c.
+First falls on fair ground on or beyond first or third base; - d.
 First touches a player, umpire or any piece of equipment while over fair territory.
-A batted ball that hits the pitcher's rubber and rebounds untouched to foul territory between first and home or third and home is a foul ball. - e.
-Passes out of the playing field in flight while over fair territory.
+A batted ball that hits the pitcher's rubber and rebounds untouched to foul territory between first and home or third and home is a foul ball.